Splash screen: Purpose

 An early use of the splash screen on a Flash website was to enable the site developer to launch the site in a JavaScript-controlled new window without browser elements such as scroll-bars or an address bar, and in the exact size of the Flash movie.
 This has gone out of style with the predominance of pop-up blockers.
-Instead many starting Flash web pages now allow their audience to choose to go to full screen viewing.
+Instead, many Flash web pages now allow their audience to choose to go to full screen viewing.

 Since splash screens often increase the wait for the desired content and may take a long time to load, they are not liked by all users.
 Web splash screens are especially inconvenient for users with slow internet connections as the first page may take longer to load.
 Moreover, if the user has turned off rich content, such as images, Flash, or Shockwave, the splash page may not load at all.
 Splash pages and any associated main pages created in Flash often cannot be accessed by search engines or handled by text readers for the blind.